 Karen's vegan story was just as compelling to ordinary veg-curious Americans.

 Karen, who tips the scales at over 350 pounds, told a group at Madison Square Park, New York City, "People have all these false assumptions about being vegan.
 The main one is they think you can't have any junk food.
 Wrong!
 There's tons of delicious, nasty-ass vegan junk food.
-Potato chips, corn chips, tortilla chips - all vegan.
-Peanut butter, falafel, oreos, ginger snaps, Ritz Crackers - vegan.
+Potato chips, Fritos, tortilla chips - all vegan.
+Peanut butter, falafel, Oreos, crescent rolls, Ritz Crackers - vegan.
 Just about every kind of store-bought frosting - vegan."

 Karen explained to audience members that, over time, she's learned to be extremely creative in her ongoing quest for better and nastier vegan junk food.